bmaclach/Gyul-Hap/README.md

 This program solves Gyul!
 Hap! puzzles as seen on the Korean game show The Genius.

 You will need a text file containing information about the Gyul!
 Hap! board you want to solve.
-Each line of the text file should contain the colour, shape, and background colour, in that order and seprated by spaces, for a picture on your board.
+Each line of the text file should contain the colour, shape, and background colour, in that order and separated by spaces, for a picture on your board.
 The information for each picture on the board should be on a different line.

 You can see how your file should be formatted by looking at the "exampleInput.txt" file.

-To run the program from a command line, navigate to your directory containing the "gyulhap.hs" file as well as your input file, and execute the following command:
+To run the program from a command prompt, navigate to your directory containing the "gyulhap.hs" file as well as your input file, and execute the following command:

 cat exampleInput.txt | runhaskell gyulhap